 The most well-known way to predict your maximum heart rate zone comes from the equation 220 minus your age.
 However, this method gives you an approximate maximum heart rate and should not be used for an exact measurement.
 So, how can you find your maximum heart rate without going to a lab and taking a treadmill stress test?
-The Wahoo RunFit app provides an easy way to find your personalized maximum heart rate.
-It takes you through a simple, guided test designed by a heart rate expert to calculate all of your heart rate zones.
-(RunFit also works with all of your exercise regimens, from running to classes to strength training.
-Because it’s awesome.)
-Another way to find your resting heart rate includes taking your pulse when you wake up, before getting out of bed.
+To find your resting heart rate it includes taking your pulse when you wake up, before getting out of bed.
 For most children and adults, the average resting heart rate is between 60 and 100 beats per minute (BPM).
 For well-trained athletes, that number decreases to 40-60 BPM.

 A Breakdown of the 5 Zones

 |Zone||Maximum Heart Rate||Effort||Duration|

 |1||50-60%||Very Light||20-40 minutes|

 This zone is great for losing weight.
 While it might be low intensity, this level is exactly what is necessary to burn fat, as it is the primary fuel source when exercising.
 Zone 1 is recommended for that initial transition from a sedentary lifestyle to an active lifestyle and includes exercises like fast-paced walking.
 It can also be used as a recovery zone from higher intensity workouts.

 Like the first zone, Zone 2 is great for weight loss.
 It is also effective for building up to higher intensity workouts as well as building your endurance levels.
 You can also use Zone 2 as a recovery zone from higher intensity workouts.
 Examples include long-distance running or strength training.